offbynull/learn/Math/input/input.md

    Another way to think of this is that division is the inverse of multiplication (it undoes multiplication).
 If it were the case that 10/0=?, then ?\*0=10.
 We know that this can't be the case because ?\*0=0.
    ```

-The algorithm used by humans to divide large numbers is called `{bm} vertical division`.
-Vertical division relies on three ideas...
+The algorithm used by humans to divide large numbers is called `{bm} long division`.
+Long division relies on three ideas...

 1. Numbers represented in place-value notation can be broken down into single digit components -- the place of each digit in the number represents some portion of that number's value.
 For example, the number 935 can be broken down as 9 100s, 3 10s, and 5 1s...